-The documentation of an academic advisory session is recorded on a Student Advisory Record form and the student will sign the form in acknowledgement of the discussion.
-To ensure mutual understanding/agreement programs and student, the student and involved staff member each date/sign the form.
+The documentation of an academic advisory session is maintained in the student information database or recorded on a Student Advisory Record form.
+To ensure mutual understanding/agreement between the program and the student, the student and involved staff member each date/sign the form.
 This requirement is waived in the event a letter document is utilized for the same purpose.
-A completed Student Advisory Record is retained in the student's academic record file.
+A completed Student Advisory Record is retained in the student's academic record.